mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 * Git isn't aware of the file so stage <br />
 `git add README.md`

-#### Add, update, and delete files and folders to a commit staging area (before pushing to remote repo)
+#### Add, update, and delete files and folders to a commit staging area (before pushing to remote  GitHub repo)
 * Change directory path to the `name_of_repo` folder <br />
 `cd /home/user/Desktop/name_of_repo`
 * Add a file to staging <br />